 Contact person: Marybeth Smith, MSmith22@bcps.k12.md.us

 This is a student-led community service organization that provides members with opportunities to perform service, build character and develop leadership.
 Services performed by HHA students include monthly craft projects with residents at a local nursing home, fundraising for Pennies for Patients and more.
 Club members are learning firsthand how they impact their world and contribute to creating positive change.
-This program is sponsored by the Kiwanis Club of East Baltimore.
+This program will resume when students can return to the school building.